giz-t-hub/Corridors/README.md

 Kenya (only [Kisumu port](#kisumu_port))
 </details><!-- /I -->

-"The Central Corridor is the integrated multimodal transport and logistics network that connects the Central Corridor Transit Transport Facilitation Agency (CCTTFA) Member States to the sea through the [port of Dar es Salaam](#dar_port)" ([CCTTFA](https://centralcorridor-ttfa.org/overview/))
+> The Central Corridor is the integrated multimodal transport and logistics network that connects the Central Corridor Transit Transport Facilitation Agency (CCTTFA) Member States to the sea through the [port of Dar es Salaam](#dar_es_salaam_port) ([CCTTFA](https://centralcorridor-ttfa.org/overview/))

 ### Stakeholders